machingclee/machingclee.github.io/static/media/015-tiemetable-system.5ca35369.md

 ###### Should aggregate invariance be always maintained within aggregate itself only?

 There starts to be confusion.
-We can throw exception in a policy to force JPA to rollback all the relevant changes when handling an event (***outside*** of an aggregate), but the act of maintaining domain invariance should stay within the aggregate, that means we either
+We can throw exception in a policy to force JPA to rollback all the relevant changes when handling an event (***outside*** of an aggregate).

+But the act of maintaining domain invariance should stay within the aggregate, that means we either

 - break the open-closed principle, or